by Tony Vidler

 Most have the problem of having to sit back and wait for clients or centre’s of influence to refer, but you can generate the referrals you want when you want them.

 The best way to explain it is with an example.

-It is far better to create a referral to the key decision makers, and here is how to do it.
+So the way to work is to create a “referral” to the key decision makers, and here is how to do it.

 In our example, I googled to find out who the key people there are. the Number 1 decision maker is the CEO.